Easy Sourdough Banana Bread

 The method

-Tip the dry ingredients into the wet ingredients along with the diced ginger and fold it together until the flour mixture is well combined but not overmixed.
-Spoon the mixture into the prepared loaf pan.
+- Add the dry ingredients and ginger and fold it together until the flour mixture is well combined but not over-mixed.

 Serving and Storing

 Serve the banana bread fresh with a pat of butter.
-Leftover sourdough banana loaves can be covered and stored at room temperature for 2 days or in the refrigerator for up to a week.
+Leftover banana bread can be covered and stored at room temperature for 2 days or in the refrigerator for up to a week.

 More sourdough discard recipes